 Our pupils have an individual say in the decisions that affect them

-The promotion of Respect at Grove Primary is exemplary.
+The promotion of Respect at Grove Primary is good.
 Through its Golden Values, Golden Behaviours for Learning and the Wider Curriculum, the school promotes self-respect by encouraging all the members of its community to be proud of who they are, to believe in themselves, to embrace new challenges as well as build up their resilience by learning from their mistakes.
 There are also numerous channels throughout the school through which pupils, staff, parents and Governors are encouraged to express their views freely on any aspects of school life.

 Special events such as Children in Need, Sign2Sing Challenge and Paralympic Sport teach students to respect people who might be physically different to them.
 The School is also keen to impart in children a respect for people who have fought to make Great Britain the country it is today through Special Remembrance Assemblies as well as within the recent “World War 1” and “World War 2” Topics which culminated in a trip to the local Tide and Time Museum and visits from grandparents who were war children.